 FAMILY PRAYER GUIDE

-November 6th is the international day of prayer for the persecuted church.
+The first Sunday in November is international day of prayer for the persecuted church.
 A day set aside to intentionally pray as the Church for our brothers and sisters worldwide who are suffering for their faith.

 Across the globe, Christians suffer at a high cost for their devotion to Jesus.
 One in seven experiences intense persecution.
 For those of us who reside in the West, it can be challenging to comprehend such realities, let alone teach our kids about them.
-But November 6th is a day we can teach our kids to pray for the persecuted church.
+But we can teach our kids to pray for the persecuted church.

 Below is a prayer guide to help your family participate in this special day of prayer.